 Step 2: Consider Creating a Staging Site

-The steps we are about to show you will require you making drastic changes to your website.
+The steps we are about to show you will require you to make drastic changes to your website.
 It’s not the best idea to implement them on a live site.

 On a staging site, whatever change you make won’t reflect on your live site, until you commit the changes.